POLYVIEW-3D TutorialPart 7. Animation settings

 enabled only when the

 ModelsWhen using multiple models, e.g. NMR-derived protein structures or docking models of protein complexes, one can generate a movie consisting of individual frames representing these models.
-By default, POLYVIEW-3D uses all models available to create this animation effect.
+By default, POLYVIEW-3D uses all models available to create this animation.
 However, it is also possible to specify how many first models should be taken into consideration.
-Two images below represent animations of an ensemble of NMR conformations for the complex between palmitoyl-coenzyme A and acyl-coenzyme A binding protein (PDB id 1aca): using all available models, in the first case, and first 5 models defined in the PDB file, in the latter case.
+Two images below represent animations of an ensemble of NMR conformations for the C-terminus of the gap junction protein connexin-43 as an example (PDB id 1r5s).

 Zoom

-In order to enlarge an active site or other structural element, one
+In order to enlarge the view at an active site or other structural element, one

-can specify the zooming for the starting and ending
+can specify the zoom level for the starting and ending

 settings for the initial